Parliament of Egypt: Organization

-Current House of Representatives

 Formation of the House

 The 2014 constitution that was passed in the 2014 constitutional referendum has put into place the following rules: the House that is elected following the ratification of the constitution must have at least 450 members.
 In addition, prospective members must be Egyptian, must be at least 25 years old and must hold an education certificate.
 Also, the president can appoint, at the most, five percent of the members in the chamber.

 The House sits for a five-year term but can be dissolved earlier by the president.
 All seats are voted on in each election.
 The House of Representatives members are elected by absolute majority of legitimate votes cast.

 The House may demand the resignation of the cabinet by adopting a motion of censure.
 For this reason, the Prime Minister of Egypt and his cabinet are necessarily from the dominant party or coalition in the House.
 When the president and house come from opposing parties (a situation which did arise historically, but not since the 1970s), this would lead to the situation known as cohabitation.